They were built by the monarchs of numerous countries, and in this post, you can discover a list of some of the most famous palaces in the world.

-The palace has become one of the most popular tourist attractions in Spain and welcomes about 1.5 million visitors every year.
+The palace has become one of the most popular tourist attractions in Madrid and welcomes about 1.5 million visitors every year.
 It houses a lot of art, contains an armory with unique pieces, a magnificent Royal Pharmacie, and holds the Crown and Scepter of Spain dating back to the 18th century as well.

 13. Charlottenburg Palace

 Charlottenburg Palace is located in the Charlottenburg-Wilmersdorf borough of Berlin, just west of the historical center of the city.
 It was constructed at the end of the 17th century by Frederick I and named after his wife Sophie Charlotte, who passed away in the early 18th century.